drug-design/course/docs/chapters/adme-case-studies.md

 ### The Responsive Elements of Interaction (1/2)

-The responsive elements of AhR and PPAR&alpha; interaction as well as of estrogen (E), glucocorticoid (GT), thyroid hormone (T) and retinoic acid (RA) receptors are known.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/responsive-elements-interaction-12-59d00483'><i class='fa fa-play' aria-hidden='true'></i></button>The responsive elements of AhR and PPAR&alpha; interaction as well as of estrogen (E), glucocorticoid (GT), thyroid hormone (T) and retinoic acid (RA) receptors are known.
 For interaction of nuclear receptors specific interaction sites exist in the promoter of specific genes.
 For homo- and heterodimers these sequences exist of 5 to 6 base pairs in an inversed repeat or mirror image.
 Characteristic examples are shown in the figure below and are explained in the following page.
 *[nce]: New Chemical Entity: a compound not previously described.